Virtual Power Plant (VPP) Demonstrations

 VPP Demonstrations onboarding checklist319.38 KB

 VPP Demonstration onboarding timeline - example226.13 KB

 VPP Demonstrations Cyber Security Questionnaire47.35 KB

 VPP Demonstrations FAQ

-Q. Are diesel/bio fuel generation considered suitable for the VPP demonstrations?
+Q. What generation types are considered suitable for the VPP Demonstration?

 Category : FCAS Delivery